Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates

-A trained model can be adapted to new channel statistics by exposing it to data samples from the new environment.
-Fine-tuning a neural CSI compressor involves updating the backbone model parameters, i.e., \(\phi_0\) and \(\theta_0\) for the encoder and decoder network, respectively, that was trained on a generic dataset (the ‘O1 static’ DeepMIMO dataset in our simulations).
-Fine-tuning the backbone neural CSI compressor with new CSI samples (the ‘O2 static’ DeepMIMO and QuaDRiGa datasets in our simulations) results in updated parameters, \(\phi\) and \(\theta\), for the encoder and decoder network, respectively, where only the decoder parameters need to be conveyed in the bitstream.
-To fine-tune our model, we first introduce an encoder-only fine-tuning scheme, followed by a focus on fine-tuning the entire model end-to-end.
+A trained model can be fine-tuned to new channel statistics by exposing it to data samples from the target environment.
+In the context of neural CSI compression, model fine-tuning corresponds to updating the backbone network parameters, namely \(\phi_0\) and \(\theta_0\) for the encoder and decoder, respectively, which were initially trained on a generic dataset.
+Fine-tuning the backbone neural CSI compressor using CSI samples from a new domain yields updated encoder and decoder parameters, denoted by \(\phi\) and \(\theta\), respectively.
+Since the encoder is assumed to be fixed at the transmitter, only the updated decoder parameters need to be conveyed in the bitstream.